ShozabSHK10/PlayPal/README.md

 # 📱 PlayPal

-> A Flutter-powered sports coordination app for organizing games, chatting with teammates, and keeping the fun alive.
+>Play, plan, and connect.
+A Flutter-powered sports app that helps you organize games, chat with teammates, and make every weekend a win.
-> Built because every weekend plan deserves fewer “who’s in?” texts.

 <img width="1270" height="760" alt="PlayPal" src="assets/icon/ProjectLogo.jpg" />